-While often used, a plastic cover is not the best choice for a motorcycle cover.
+While often used, a plastic cover is not the best motorcycle cover.
 It will trap moisture, potentially causing rust, corrosion, and mold.
 Instead, invest in an affordable, breathable cover.

 The best place to store your bike is somewhere well-ventilated indoors.
 This way, air will circulate, and moisture or condensation won't collect under your cover.

-Just make sure there's no fertilizer or chemicals around your bike since they can end up corroding your motorcycle.
+Just ensure there's no fertilizer or chemicals around your bike since they can end up corroding your motorcycle.